kurtosis-tech/kurtosis/CONTRIBUTING.md

 ### Feature Requests

-If you have a feature request, search if a [feature requests already exists](https://github.com/kurtosis-tech/kurtosis/issues?q=is%3Aopen+is%3Aissue+label%3A%22feature+request%22).
+If you have a feature request, search if a similar [feature request already exists](https://github.com/kurtosis-tech/kurtosis/issues?q=is%3Aopen+is%3Aissue+label%3A%22feature+request%22).
 If a related feature request doesn't exist, you can open a [feature request](https://github.com/kurtosis-tech/kurtosis/issues/new?assignees=&labels=feature+request&template=feature-request.yml&title=%5BFR%5D%3A+).

 ### Documentation